-Disclaimer: The following cost breakdown of weight loss surgery is a generalization only.
+Disclaimer: The following weight loss surgery cost breakdown is a generalization only.
 Schedule a consultation with Dr. Moeinolmolki to receive a more accurate quote for a specific bariatric procedure.

 The cost of weight loss surgery is a topic that gets brought up during every weight loss surgery consultation.
 That’s understandable, as most people don’t want to commit to bariatric surgery until they know they can afford it.
 That being said, you should never let a thing like the cost of surgery keep you from enriching your life with improved health.

 Weight loss surgeries range in cost between $6,000 and $25,000 or more.
 But that’s not the whole story.
-Instead of seeing the cost as a single figure, it helps to break the costs down into their individual counterparts.
-Then it helps to change your perspective.
-Do that and you’ll soon see that the costs involved with weight loss surgery are not that high at all.
-In fact, it is well worth it.
+Instead of seeing the cost as a single figure, it helps to break the costs down into their counterparts.
+Then, it helps to change your perspective.
+Do that, and you’ll soon see that weight loss surgery costs are not that high.
+It is well worth it.

-The first factor that goes into determining the cost of bariatric surgery is the type of procedure performed.
+The first factor determining the cost of bariatric surgery is the type of procedure performed.
 The most popular weight loss procedures in use today include:

-The Sleeve Gastrectomy or Laparoscopic Sleeve Gastrectomy (LSG) involves the cutting away of 75% of your stomach.
+The Sleeve Gastrectomy or Laparoscopic Sleeve Gastrectomy (LSG) involves cutting away 75% of your stomach.
 The resulting tissue is formed into a sleeve-like pouch that restricts your eating.
 The alteration of your stomach also affects the hunger and satiety hormones.
 This makes you feel less deprived as the weight melts away.
-Weight loss surgery patients who opt for the gastric sleeve go on to lose 50% or more of their excess weight for the long term.
+In the long term, weight loss surgery patients who opt for the gastric sleeve lose 50% or more of their excess weight.
 The gastric sleeve comes with an average price tag of $15,400.

-Laparoscopic Gastric Banding or Lap-Band is a surgery that uses an adjustable band to shrink your stomach’s capacity for food.
-Patients go on to lose 25% or more of their excess weight for a total cost ranging from $9,000 to $18,000.
+Laparoscopic Gastric Banding or lap band is a surgery that uses an adjustable band to shrink your stomach’s capacity for food.
+Patients lose 25% or more of their excess weight for a total cost ranging from $9,000 to $18,000.

-The intragastric balloon is an inflatable device that gets implanted into your stomach using a thin tube inserted into your esophagus.
-The device is inflated using laparoscopic tools so that it takes up room in your stomach.
+The intragastric balloon is an inflatable device implanted into your stomach using a thin tube inserted into your esophagus.
+The device is inflated using laparoscopic tools to take up room in your stomach.
 You will eat less as a result, leading to rapid weight loss.
-Patients average around 10% weight loss while other reports indicate weight loss between 15% and 20%.
-You can expect to spend between $6,000 and $9,000 for a round of gastric balloon treatment, which lasts for around six months.
+Patients average around 10% weight loss, while other reports indicate weight loss between 15% and 20%.
+You can expect to spend between $6,000 and $9,000 for a round of gastric balloon treatment for around six months.

 Now you know the total cost of the most popular bariatric procedures.
 It helps to understand how those costs are broken down.